 Last updated: November 2018

 The vulnerability assessment conducted for this site suggests it is unlikely to be moving towards its conservation objectives, but directed site condition monitoring data are required in improve our confidence in this assessment.
-Licensable activities are being managed and progress is ongoing with regards to the recommendation of fisheries management proposals to the European Commission.
+Licensable activities are being managed and progress is ongoing with regards to the recommendation of fisheries management proposals.